AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/reports.md

    By default, at least three sample reports appear in the report summary page.
 You can only view these sample reports to get an idea as to how you could create and customize them.

 1. On the Report summary page, click Add.
 Report creation dialog appears.
-1. Click&nbsp;Save&nbsp;to complete creating a report.
+1. Click Save to complete creating a report.
 A sample report is shown below for reference.

 ![](assets/add-report.png)